Codgers

 Codgers is a 2006 stage play by Don Reid that was later turned into a 2011 comedy film of the same name by Wayne Harrison.
-The play won a 2006 Rodney Seaborn Playwright's Award, and toured nationally in 2010.

-Reid created a companion play for Codgers entitled Biddies, which released in 2012.
+Reid created a companion play for Codgers entitled Biddies, released in 2012.

-Summary
+The play

+Codgers was developed as a play by Don Reid.

+It toured regional New South Wales in 2008 and nationally in 2010.

+Plot

-The film follows five elderly men that meet weekly at their local gym to talk and spend time together.
+The story follows five elderly men that meet weekly at their local gym to talk and spend time together.
 When a newcomer threatens their friendships, the group must overcome the temporary setbacks and find a way to overcome these new issues.

 Reception

-The play was positively received by the Australian Stage and Sydney Morning Herald, with the Morning Herald writing that it was a "pleasant, simple and heart-warming comedy about ageing and its possible wisdoms".
+Performances of the play were positively received.
+The Sydney Morning Herald review said that it was a "pleasant, simple and heart-warming comedy about ageing and its possible wisdoms".

+Awards

+Reid won the 2006 Rodney Seaborn Playwrights Award of Codgers.

 Film adaptation

 The play was adapted into a feature film directed by Wayne Harrison and starring Ronald Falk, Ron Haddrick, and Edwin Hodgeman.

 The film premiered at the Parramatta Riverside Theatre on 24 June 2011 and was released to video on demand through Titan View in 2013.